mariusSwift/AnimatedViews/README.md

-A signal composed of 2 sin waves offseted by pi and whose amplitudes are shaped by a parabola curve.
+A signal composed of 2 sin waves offseted by pi and whose amplitudes are shaped by a parabolic curve.

 Project run in Xcode Simulator